emmajanedrews/base-template/_posts/2017-08-04-are-you-eligible-for-refinancing.md

 With that amount of homeowners, they’ve estimated that about $1 billion in total savings have been left on the table that homeowners aren’t taking advantage of.
 <br>
-<br>Many homeowners are saying the reason they haven’t is because they’re not sure if the value of their home would support a refinance.
+<br>Many homeowners are saying the reason they haven’t is that they’re not sure if the value of their home would support a refinance.

-This is certainly something to look into.
-Though, **the average homeowner does save about $260 a month when they refinance.**
+This is certainly something to look into. **The average homeowner does save about $260 a month when they refinance.**

 {% include pullquote.html %}